-SECT.
-X. And be it further enacted by the authority aforesaid, convicts in That every person convicted in any county in this state, other than any county Philadelphia county, of any crime (except murder of the first de-murder of the first de-murder) gree,) which now is, or on the fifteenth day of September, one thouserines were sand seven hundred and eighty-six, was capital, or a felony of death, without benefit of clergy, or of knowingly uttering counterfeit coin, death, &c. to be removed to the control of the control o feit notes of the Banks of Pennsylvania, North America, or of the gaol of Philadelphia, United States, knowing them to be such, or of altering any of the genuine notes of either of the said Banks, shall as soon as possible, be safely removed and conveyed by the Sheriff, and at the expense of the commonwealth, to the gaol and penitentiary-house aforesaid, and therein be kept during the term of their confinement, in the manner and on the terms mentioned in the thirty-fourth section of the act, entitled "An Act to reform the penal laws of this state;" () Penalty on and every Sheriff who shall neglect to remove and safely deliver at refusal of the gaol aforesaid such convict, within forty days after sentence is sheriff so to do. pronounced on the said convict, shall forfeit and pay the sum of one (Vol. 2, pa) hundred dollars, to be recovered in any Court of Justice, and ap-531.) plied, one half to the use of the county in which the offence was committed, the other to such person as shall sue for the same.
+[Section X.] (Section X, P. L.) And be it further enacted by the authority aforesaid, That every person convicted in any county in this state, other than Philadelphia county, of any crime (except murder of the first degree) which now is, or on the fifteenth day of September, one thousand seven hundred and eighty-six, was capital, or a felony of death, without benefit of clergy, or of knowingly uttering counterfeit coin, or of being concerned in printing, signing or passing any counterfeit notes of the banks of Pennsylvania, North America or of the United States, knowing them to be such, or of altering any of the genuine notes of either of the said banks, shall, as soon as possible, be safely removed and conveyed by the sheriff, and at the expense of the commonwealth, to the gaol and penitentiary house aforesaid, and therein be kept during the term of their confinement, in the manner and on the terms mentioned in the thirtyfourth section of the act entitled, "An act to reform the penal laws of this state"; and every sheriff who shall neglect to remove and safely deliver at the gaol aforesaid such convict, shall forfeit and pay the sum of one hundred dollars, to be recovered in any court of justice, and applied, one-half to the use of the county in which the offence was committed, the other half to such persons as shall sue for the same.

-SECT.
-XI.
-And be it further enacted by the authority aforesaid, such convicts That every person convicted of any of the crimes last aforesaid, a certain and who shall be confined in the gaol and penitentiary-house afore-period in the solitary cells. said, shall be placed and kept in the solitary cells thereof, on low and coarse diet, for such part or portion of the term of his or her imprisonment, as the court in their sentence shall direct and appoint: Provided, That it be not more than one half, nor less than one Limitations twelfth part thereof: And that the inspectors of the said gaol shall riod; have power to direct the infliction of the said solitary confinement and how to be directed. at such intervals, and in such manner, as they shall judge best.
+[Section XI.]
+(Section XI, P. L.) And be it further enacted by the authority aforesaid, That every person convicted of any of the crimes last aforesaid, and who shall be confined in the gaol and penitentiary house aforesaid, shall be placed and kept in the solitary cells thereof, on low and coarse diet, for such part or portion of the term of his or her imprisonment as the court, in their sentence, shall direct and appoint.

+Provided, That it be not more than one-half nor less than one-twelfth part thereof.
+And that the inspectors of the said gaol shall have power to direct the infliction of the said solitary confinement, at such intervals and in such manner as they shall judge best.

-SECT.
-XII.
-Whereas it is of importance that the nature of the offence, and the former conduct and character of the convict, should be known by the said inspectors, and their successors in office: Be on the reit further enacted by the authority aforesaid, That whensoever any convicts to person shall be convicted of any crime, which, on the said fifteenth the Philadelphia gaol, day of September, one thousand seven hundred and eighty-six, the court was capital, or a felony of death, or shall be removed from any spectros the inspectors the county to the gaol and penitentiary-house aforesaid, the court, be- circumstanfore whom such conviction is had, shall, within forty days after ces of their such offender is removed from the said county, make and cause to characters.
+(Section XII, P. L.) Whereas it is of importance that the nature of the offence, and the former character and conduct of the convict should be known by the said inspectors, and their successors in office.

-be transmitted to the said inspectors, a report or short account of the circumstances attending the crime committed by such convict, particularly such as tend to aggravate or extenuate the same, and also what character the said convict appeared on the trial to sustain, and whether he had at any time before been convicted of any felony or other infamous crime; which report the said inspectors shall cause to be entered in books or registers, to be provided for that purpose.
+Bt it further exacted by the authority afore-Section XII. said, That whensoever any person shall be convicted of any crime which, on the fifteenth day of September, one thousand seven hundred and eighty-six, was capital, or a felony of death, shall be removed from any county to the gaol and penitentiary house aforesaid, the court before whom such conviction is had, shall, within forty days after such offender is removed from the said county, make and cause to be transmitted to the said inspectors, a report or short account of the circumstances attending the crime committed by such convict, particularly such as tend to aggravate or extenuate the same, and also what character the said convict appeared on the trial to sustain, and whether he had at any time before been convicted of any felony or other infamous crime, which report the said inspectors shall cause to be entered in books or registers to be provided for that purpose.